-- Use gauze, metal pan diffusers, asbestos mats and stands e.g. Wok stands - they can cause overheating. - Use utensils with skirts or rims e.g. buckets and some kettles. - Place large preserving pans or fish kettles across two hot-plates. - Place plastic vessels or utensils on a hot hob. - Use the hob as an area for storage
+- Use gauze, metal pan diffusers, asbestos mats and stands e.g. wok stands - they can cause overheating. - Use utensils with skirts or rims e.g. buckets and some kettles. - Use badly dented or distorted pans. - Leave an element switched on when not cooking. - Cook food directly on the hotplate. - Place large preserving pans or fish kettles across two hotplates. - Place plastic vessels or utensils on a hot hob. - Use the hob as an area for storage use an adaptor that incorporates the correct value fuse.
+Note most would have a 13 amp as standard